 The walled garden was earmarked for housing development but the action group had other (better) ideas!
 They set out to To restore the site as far as was possible To make the site a free and accessible place for all visitors To retain as much of the original character of the site as possible From the outset the garden was intended to be wheelchair accessible, was to have things to attract all ages and was to provide a place where people of all abilities and ages felt that they could be valued as volunteers or as visitors.
 The project currently leases the walled garden area from Birmingham.

 What is on offer to visitors?

 From February until May there is a succession of Spring bulbs – snowdrops, crocuses, daffodils and bluebells – to lift the spirits From Spring to Autumn the long herbaceous border leading to the Gardener’s House is a delight At blossom time, the new orchard is alive with flowers and the sound of bees The riverside offers distant views and is one of the many areas for a pleasant picnic in the garden The sensory garden is a series of interesting garden ‘rooms’ where peace and tranquility reign in a kingdom of scent, colour and texture variations.
 Inside the walled area there are interesting allotments to study The rose garden is a peaceful fragrant oasis of calm in the corner of the walled area.
 The old boathouse has been rebuilt to serve as a wildlife observatory.
 Visitors can use the boules pitches as they relax.
 Refreshments are often available for a small donation.
-We have recently opened a ‘bring and swap’ library in the Gardener’s House with a good range of books, magazines, CDs and DVDs which you can take away for a small donation, or take away FREE if you leave us a book in exchange!
+We have opened a ‘bring and swap’ library in the Gardener’s House with a good range of books, magazines, CDs and DVDs which you can take away for a small donation, or take away FREE if you leave us a book in exchange!